 With that in mind, we’ve put together some tips to help you with marketing and promoting your fundraising calendar.
 If you’re thinking that promoting your calendar involves a Facebook post and a couple of e-mails, think again.
 To have a really successful fundraiser, you need to approach marketing and promoting your calendar as an ongoing campaign.
 It doesn’t need to be expensive or time consuming — five to ten minutes a day is probably sufficient.
 But it should be ongoing, especially since calendars naturally have a limited shelf life.

-So how do you go about promoting the calendar?
+So how do you go about promoting fundraising calendars for nonprofits?
 Here are a few ideas.
 (By the way, most of these tips apply not only to fundraising calendars, but also to marketing and promoting any type of nonprofit fundraising product.)

 Put Time on Your Side